Network Configuration¶

 192.168.20.50/24, gateway192.168.20.1. - GenMaster's settings: GenSlave IP Address →

-192.168.10.xand192.168.20.xare different networks.
-If you've correctly set up the router-side static routes, click Apply anyway.
-If you haven't, your router needs work first — see your router's docs.
+192.168.10.xand192.168.20.xare different /24s.
+If you've correctly set up the router-side static routes between those VLANs, the local link works.
+If you haven't, the link will break — your router needs work first.
+See your router's docs.

 What's next¶